 Dr. Desai brings more than 15 years of experience in growing and nurturing businesses to his newest venture.
 Prior to Eyestem, he was part of the global leadership team at Quintiles and headed up their cardiac safety business from 2001 to 2007.
 More recently, he was the CEO of Cenduit, the world’s largest standalone randomization company with offices in Bangalore, Basel , Philadelphia and North Carolina and a joint venture of and ThermoFisher Scientific.

-Dr Rajani Battu is the Chief of Ophthalmology at Aster CMI Hospital, Bangalore.
+Dr Rajani Battu is a senior consultant in the department of Ophthalmology at Aster CMI Hospital, Bangalore.
 Following her MBBS from Bangalore Medical College, she did her Master’s at St. John’s Medical College, Bangalore.
 She obtained her fellowship from the Royal College of Surgeons, Edinburgh.
 She underwent fellowship training in vitreo-retinal surgery at Sankara Nethralaya, Chennai.
-She subsequently was awarded an ICO fellowship with Prof. Anthony Moore at Moorfields Eye Hospital for ‘Inherited retinal dystrophies’.
-She was a senior consultant in the Vitreoretinal department at Narayana Nethralaya, Bangalore till February 2015.
+Rajani was awarded an International Council of Ophthalmology (ICO) fellowship with Prof Anthony Moore of Moorfields Eye Hospital, London, UK in ‘Inherited Retinal Dystrophies’.
+She was recently awarded a PhD from Maastricht University, the Netherlands for her work on “Inherited Retinal Diseases”.

 Dhruv Sareen, PhD, is the founding director of the Induced Pluripotent Stem Cell (iPSC) Core at the Cedars-Sinai BOG-RMI.
 Dr. Sareen’s lab at Cedars-Sinai is currently developing personalized stem cell disease models for patients with neurodegenerative and metabolic diseases.
 Dr. Sareen received his Ph.D. from the University of Wisconsin at Madison, where he discovered novel pathways to eliminate cancer cells using the natural red wine product (resveratrol) and participated in its pre-clinical drug-development.
 He collaborates with many laboratories interested in applying stem cells that his lab generates to repair and regenerate the cornea and retina to treat many vision disorders.